datalad-handbook/book/docs/basics/101-140-filesystem.rst

 Depending on the exact aim, two commands are of relevance if anyone wants to delete a DataLad subdataset.
-The softer (and not so much "deleting" version) is to uninstall a dataset with the :command:`datalad uninstall` (:manpage:`datalad-uninstall` manual) This command can be used to uninstall any number of *subdatasets* -- note though that only subdatasets can be uninstalled, the command will error if given a sub-*directory*, a file, or a top-level dataset.
+The softer (and not so much "deleting" version) is to uninstall a dataset with the :command:`datalad uninstall` (:manpage:`datalad-uninstall` manual).
+This command can be used to uninstall any number of *subdatasets* -- note though that only subdatasets can be uninstalled, the command will error if given a sub-*directory*, a file, or a top-level dataset.